($982) Cost to ship a car from Albuquerque, NM to Long Beach, CA

 The time of the year

-Both seasonal trends and local weather in Albuquerque and Long Beach can influence what you’ll pay for car shipping.
+Seasonal demand and weather conditions in both Albuquerque and Long Beach can impact car shipping prices.

 Albuquerque's climate is usually sunny and dry.
 Winter typically consists of cool days and cold nights, except following passage of the strongest cold fronts and arctic airmasses when daytime temperatures remain colder than average; overnight temperatures tend to fall below freezing between about 10 pm and 8 am in the city.